calculabs/elementor-acf-repeater-docs/usage-guide.md

 ## Step 4: Set Up the Loop Grid Widget

-1. In your Elementor template, add the Loop Grid widget
-2. In the Layout section, select your Loop Item template
+1. In your Elementor template, add the Loop Grid widget and select your Loop Item template in the layout section.

-3. Configure the grid preview settings
+2. Configure the grid preview settings
 ![Set Grid Preview](/images/usage/set-grid-preview.jpg){ width=400 }

-4. In the widget's Query settings:
+3. In the widget's Query settings:
    - Toggle on "Use ACF Repeater"
    - Select your ACF Repeater field
    - In source, select the post type containing your repeater fields
 ![Use ACF Repeater Query](/images/usage/use-acf-repeater-query.jpg){ width=400 }

-5. Set display conditions as needed
+4. Set display conditions as needed
 ![Set Display Conditions](/images/usage/set-display-conditions.jpg)

 ## Final Result